 Classic Cycle Bells

 The older models were a bit inconsistent as they used a thumb-pushed lever, but those models are gone now.
-The new models have a plastic tab, upon striking the tab, it hits the exterior of the bell and thus the ding sound emits.
+The new models are well made and have a plastic clamp, upon striking the tab, it hits the exterior of the bell and thus the ding sound emits.
+This one is perfect for those who want to keep a low profile.

-Although air horns are still used as bells although they work completely different from the classic cycle bells, they are bigger and louder.
+Although air horns are still used as bicycle bell although they work completely different from the classic cycle bells, they are bigger and louder than most bells.
 Basically, they use pressurized air to emit a very powerful blast of air, like a shockwave.
 Some of these models have an air reservoir that is actually mounted in the bottle cage, you can refill them with water in case they run it.

 Whether you are looking for a mountain bike trail bell or something more suitable for road bikes, we have got you covered.
 We have done all the necessary research for you, so you don’t have to do it yourself.
 In this guide, we have listed some of the best bike bells available for you.